Gluten intolerance is a fairly common concern. It’s characterized by adverse reactions to gluten, a protein found in wheat, barley, and rye.

 People experience joint and muscle pain for numerous reasons.

 There’s a theory that those with celiac disease have a genetically determined oversensitive or overexcitable nervous system.
+This may mean they have a lower threshold to activate sensory neurons that cause pain in muscles and joints.

 9. Leg or arm numbness